 The most important changes were those that introduced new content or changed a verse’s meaning.
 What we found when we examined those changes amazed us and added to our appreciation of Joseph Smith and his inspired work.
 Although some content changes were unique to one new translation or the other, the majority were found in both.
 Yet the new thoughts the Prophet added to the two translations were rarely expressed in the same words, and often they were not even inserted at the same locations in the text.
 In other words, he made the same corrections but not in the same words or the same places.

-In an earlier article, I gave a general review of how the JST and the Book of Moses came to be.
-Many Latter-day Saints still do not know that the Book of Moses in the Pearl of Great Price is an excerpt from the JST.
-It includes the vision Moses had before God revealed to him the creation account (now Moses 1), and it includes the JST of Genesis 1:1–6:13 (now Moses 2–8).
-Our Book of Moses text did not come from Joseph Smith’s original manuscripts, however, because those were not available to Latter-day Saints when the Pearl of Great Price was created and when subsequent editions were prepared.
+In an earlier article, I gave a general review of how the JST and the book of Moses came to be.
+Many Latter-day Saints still do not know that the book of Moses in the Pearl of Great Price is an excerpt from the JST.
+It includes the vision Moses experienced before God revealed to him the creation account (now Moses 1), and it includes the JST of Genesis 1:1–6:13 (now Moses 2–8).
+Our book of Moses text did not come from Joseph Smith’s original manuscripts, however, because those were not available to Latter-day Saints when the Pearl of Great Price was created and when subsequent editions were prepared.

 The primary evidence is in the handwriting on the manuscripts.
 In the process of translating the Bible, Joseph Smith made an initial dictation of the text and then later went back over parts of it to make further refinements and corrections.
 He called that second stage of the process the “reviewing.”
 The historical sources tell us that the review of previously translated material was going on while the initial translation of other parts of the Bible was still under way.
 In July 1832 Joseph Smith announced the completion of the New Testament translation and the shift back to the Old Testament, which had been set aside some time earlier.
 Then in February 1833, during the time he was engaged in the Old Testament translation with Frederick G. Williams as scribe, he announced that the “reviewing” of the New Testament had just been completed, for which Sidney Rigdon was the primary scribe.
 The manuscripts show a frequent pattern of translating with one scribe and making additional corrections with another.

-As one of the editors of the Joseph Smith Translation texts, I labored over the Prophet’s manuscripts most working days and many Saturdays for over six years, a privilege that I will always consider to be among the high points of my life.
+As one of the editors of Joseph Smith’s New Translation texts, I labored over the Prophet’s manuscripts most working days and many Saturdays for over six years, a privilege that I will always consider to be among the high points of my life.
 On numerous occasions I felt to say, as Oliver Cowdery did regarding his service as scribe for the Book of Mormon: “These were days never to be forgotten.”
 On the wall of the office where we worked, my student assistants placed pictures of each of Joseph Smith’s scribes for his Bible revision.
-We felt honored to be in their company, serving as the Prophet’s later shift of assistants to continue in making available to the Latter-day Saints this great work of revelation—the Joseph Smith Translation of the Bible.
+We felt honored to be in their company as we worked to make more fully available to the Latter-day Saints this great work of revelation—Joseph Smith’s New Translation of the Bible.

 See Scott H. Faulring, Kent P. Jackson, and Robert J. Matthews, eds., Joseph Smith’s New Translation of the Bible: Original Manuscripts (Provo, UT: Religious Studies Center, Brigham Young University, 2004).